fpodsiadly/Claro/README.md

 - Version control for laws with effective dates.
 - Automatic processing of PDF files, splitting them into articles, and saving them in the database.
 - Integration with OpenAI API for advanced natural language processing and embeddings.
-- Storage of PDF files and logs in AWS S3.
+- Modern cloud-based deployment with Vercel and Neon PostgreSQL.

 ## Installation